Calling all Makers! Learn, Connect, and Create with the MakerLab

 What’s a Maker Space and Why is it at the Library?

 The concept of maker spaces embraces the growing DIY and Maker Movements, which promote “learning through doing” in a social environment.
 There is a strong focus on using and learning practical skills and applying them creatively.
 Entrepreneurs can prototype their inventions using the computer and 3D printer.
 Teens can learn to solder and explore electronics and circuitry.
 Kids can learn and practice computer coding.
 Budding directors can use the green screen and video camera to produce their very own movie.
 With the MakerLab, participants have the opportunity to explore their imagination and creativity as they apply the principals of HOMAGO—Hanging Out, Messing Around, Geeking Out—it’s a great way to learn new things!

 The Blackstone Library reflects the evolving needs and interests of our community.
 It’s our mission to provide essential access to information, resources, and unique shared experiences to help ensure Branford is an educated and enriched community.
 Acquiring basic technology skills is essential in the 21st century.
 Libraries are a logical place for the community to come together to learn and explore technology—new and old.
 The variety of tech tools available in the MakerLab means that everyone in Branford has the opportunity to get hands-on, participatory learning experiences!

 What’s in the MakerLab?

 The MakerLab is stocked with a variety of tools and devices to provide users with options for creation, innovation, and experiential learning.
-Once you’ve been trained on using some or all of the equipment, you’ll be able to make an appointment to use that equipment or attend an Open Lab Session – check the calendar for the current schedule.

 - Mac computer and 24″ monitor